HOW REA INTEGRATES SUSTAINABILITY IN ITS CORE PRACTICES THROUGH CERTIFICATION

-Further, it encourages companies to improve their policies and practices by establishing higher premia for certified products.
-Our goal at REA is to create a culture of sustainability that is embedded in every level of the organisation, so that each department and every individual is aware of the importance of their role in achieving sustainability across our operations.
-To this end, in August 2014 the group recruited a plantation-based Head of Sustainability who has since built a team of sustainability officers responsible for monitoring each of the group’s estates and mills.
-This team expands as new estates are developed.
-The sustainability department is not just responsible for ensuring that the group complies with the standards of each certification scheme, but also provides regular in-house training on sustainability-related issues in an effort to ingrain sustainable working practices into the everyday operations of the group.
+The sustainability department is responsible for monitoring the sustainability of all of the group’s estates and mills and has expanded as new estates have been developed.
+The department is not just responsible for ensuring that the group complies with the standards of each certification scheme, but also provides regular in-house training on sustainability-related issues in an effort to ingrain sustainable working practices into the everyday operations of the group.
 The sustainability team also works with the heads of each department to develop key performance indicators for the workforce and sustainability agreements for third party contractors that are in line with our sustainability commitments.

-As previously reported, in 2017, one of the approved certification bodies awarded the group’s third oil mill at Satria (SOM) RSPO certification for its mill and KCP.
-Subsequently, there was a change in the regulations whereby a mill is no longer eligible for certification unless the estates that supply the mill are also certified in accordance with the RSPO principles and criteria.
-This led to the SOM certification being rescinded pending certification of the Satria estate that supplies it, although SOM’s KCP retained its certification which remains valid until 2022.
+As previously reported, in 2017, one of the approved certification bodies awarded the group’s third oil mill, SOM, RSPO certification for its mill and KCP.
+Subsequently there was a change in the regulations whereby a mill is no longer eligible for certification unless the estates supplying that mill are also certificated in accordance with the RSPO Principles and Criteria.
+This led to the SOM certification being rescinded pending certification of the Satria estate that supplies it, although SOM’s KCP has retained its certification which remains valid until 2022.
 The annual surveillance audit for SOM’s KCP was successfully completed and its PalmTrace licence renewed in 2020.

 RSPO Supply Chain Certification

-In 2012, REA obtained RSPO supply chain certification (SCC).
-This allows the group to sell its RSPO certified CPO and CPKO to buyers committed to purchasing RSPO certified sustainable palm oil (CSPO).
+This certification allows the group to sell its RSPO certified CPO and CPKO to buyers committed to purchasing RSPO certified sustainable palm oil (CSPO).